 As you review these, remember that all medications have side effects, and you should discuss them with your doctor.

 In general, MRM can be effectively managed with strategies similar to those used for non-MRM.
 Behavioral management is an important concept in menstrual as well as nonmenstrual migraine.
-Menstruation is one of many factors that puts women at risk for migraine.
+Menstruation is one of many factors that put women at risk for migraine disease.
 Hormonal changes are just one of many potential trigger factors.

-Most sufferers of menstrually related migraine are treated with acute medications.
+Most women living with menstrually related migraine are treated with acute medications.
 When attacks are very frequent, severe, or disabling, preventive treatment may be required.

 Medications that have been proven effective or that are commonly used for the acute treatment of MRM include nonsteroidal anti-inflammatory drugs (NSAIDs), dihydroergotamine (DHE), the triptans, and the combination of aspirin, acetaminophen, and caffeine (AAC).
 If severe attacks cannot be controlled with these medications, consider treatment with analgesics, corticosteroids, or dihydroergotamine.